For more information about the concert,

 please visit the official website

-Conductor Keitaro Harada maintains a growing, international presence throughout North America, Asia, Mexico, and Europe.
-With his home bases in the United States and Japan, the 2020-21 season marks his tenure as Music & Artistic Director of the Savannah Philharmonic and Associate Conductor of the Tokyo Symphony Orchestra.
-Harada’s broad scope of musical interest in symphonic, opera, chamber works, pops, film scores, ballet, educational, outreach, and multi-disciplinary projects leads to diverse and eclectic programs.
+Conductor Keitaro Harada maintains a growing international presence throughout North America, Asia, Mexico, and Europe.
+The 2020-21 season marked the beginning of his tenure as Music & Artistic Director of the Savannah Philharmonic and Associate Conductor of the Tokyo Symphony Orchestra, creating two cities—and two artistic anchors—where he will be based.
+His broad and eclectic musical scope ranges from symphonic, opera, and chamber works to pops, film scores, ballet, educational outreach, and multidisciplinary projects, all of which enrich his programming.

-Recent and upcoming highlights include the symphony orchestras of Houston, NHK, Yomiuri Nippon, Osaka, Tokyo, Hawaii, Fort Worth, Indianapolis, Memphis, Louisiana, Charlotte, West Virginia, Tucson, Phoenix, Virginia, as well as the Osaka Philharmonic, Kanagawa Philharmonic, Nagoya Philharmonic, New Japan Philharmonic, Tokyo Philharmonic, and Orquesta Filarmónica de Sonora (México).
+Recent and upcoming highlights include engagements with the symphony orchestras of Houston, Seattle, NHK, Yomiuri Nippon, Osaka, Hawaii, Fort Worth, Indianapolis, Memphis, Louisiana, Charlotte, West Virginia, Tucson, Phoenix, and Virginia, as well as the Osaka Philharmonic, Kanagawa Philharmonic, Nagoya Philharmonic, New Japan Philharmonic, Tokyo Philharmonic, and Orquesta Filarmónica de Sonora (México).

-No stranger to the operatic cannon, Harada returns next season for Puccini’s La bohème with North Carolina Opera, for whom he has previously led productions of Pagliacci, Carmen and Britten’s Turn of the Screw.
-In 2017, he conducted Mazzoli’s Song from the Uproar for Cincinnati Opera, as well as run of Carmen for Bulgaria’s Sofia National Opera and Ballet that reprised with a Japan tour in fall 2018.
-In past seasons and as Associate Conductor of Arizona Opera, he led productions of Don Pasquale, Le Fille du Regiment, and Tosca.
-As a 2010 Seiji Ozawa Fellow at Tanglewood, Harada conducted critically-acclaimed performances of Strauss’ Ariadne auf Naxos.
+Well versed in the operatic canon, Harada returns next season to conduct performances of Mozart’s Die Zauberflöte with the North Carolina Opera, where he has previously led productions of Pagliacci, Carmen, and Britten’s Turn of the Screw.
+In 2017, he conducted Mazzoli’s Song from the Uproar for Cincinnati Opera, followed by Carmen at Bulgaria’s Sofia National Opera, subsequently leading the production on a tour of Japan in 2018.
+In past seasons and as Associate Conductor of the Arizona Opera, he conducted Don Pasquale, La fille du regiment, and Tosca.
+A 2010 Seiji Ozawa Fellow at the Tanglewood Music Festival, he led critically acclaimed performances of Strauss’ Ariadne auf Naxos.

-Having completed his fourth season as Associate Conductor of the Cincinnati Symphony Orchestra and Cincinnati Pops, Harada regularly assisted Music Director Louis Langrée, conducted the CSO and POPS, and collaborated with James Conlon and Juanjo Mena for the May Festival.
-He is a four-time recipient of The Solti Foundation U.S. Career Assistance Award (2020, 2016, 2015, 2014), Bruno Walter National Conductor Preview (2013), the Seiji Ozawa Conducting Fellowship at Tanglewood Music Festival, and was a student of Lorin Maazel at Castleton Festival and Fabio Luisi at Pacific Music Festival.
-In 2018 and 2016, he was invited by Valery Gergiev to serve on the faculty of the Pacific Music Festival.
+He is a five-time recipient of The Solti Foundation U.S. Career Assistance Award (2021, 2020, 2016, 2015, 2014), was invited to the Bruno Walter National Conductor Preview (2013), and studied with Lorin Maazel at Castleton Festival and Fabio Luisi at Pacific Music Festival.
+Valery Gergiev invited Harada to serve on the faculty of the Pacific Music Festival in 2016 and 2018.